alphagov/govwifi-tech-docs/source/documentation/set_up.md

 To make sure your users know they can use GovWifi, you should advertise the service.

 You can [use our poster](https://admin.wifi.service.gov.uk/setup_instructions/poster) (you might need to sign in to your admin account).
-It includes information on how your users can connect to GovWifi in your buildings.
+It includes information on how your users can connect to GovWifi.

 ## Provide GovWifi support